How to Move an Upright Piano Across a Room

 Step 5: Tilt and slide pads under each castor

 Person 1 stands at the keyboard end and grips the piano firmly with both hands.
-Person 2 lifts the bass end (LH end facing you) about 50 mm using the pry bar as a lever — pry bar tucked under the toe block, levered down on a folded towel to protect the floor.
+Person 2 lifts the bass end (LH end facing you) about 50mm using the pry bar as a lever — pry bar tucked under the toe block, levered down on a folded towel to protect the floor.
 Slide a felt pad under each rear castor.

 Set down.
 Repeat at the treble end.
 Both ends now have sliders under all four castors.
+The why: you only need to lift 50mm to clear the castor, which is roughly half the piano’s weight per end (so 100–125kg) — manageable for two healthy adults with a lever.

 Step 6: Strap the keyboard fall and lid